Driving: Driving skills

 Although direct operation of a bicycle and a mounted animal are commonly referred to as riding, such operators are legally considered drivers and are required to obey the rules of the road.
 Driving over a long distance is referred to as a road trip.

-In many countries, knowledge of the rules of the road, both practical and theoretical, is assessed with a driving test(s), and those who pass are issued with a driving license.
+In many countries, knowledge of the rules of the road, both practical and theoretical, is assessed with one or more driving tests, and those who pass are issued a driver's license.